Frequently Asked Questions

 What size instrument is best for my child?

-Year 2 pupils - Recorder would be a great option, but some Year 2 pupils can manage the Mini Clarinet.
+Year 2 pupils - Recorder would be a great option, but some Year 2 pupils can manage the Mini Clarinet or the Mini Saxophone.

-Year 3 pupils - Mini Clarinet, Curved Head Flute and Cornet are perfect for children at the start of Key Stage 2.
+Year 3 pupils - Mini Clarinet, Mini Saxophone, Curved Head Flute and Cornet are perfect for children at the start of Key Stage 2.

-Year 4 pupils - Some Year 4 pupils can manage standard Clarinets, Flutes and Cornets and Trumpets, but smaller Year 4's might still need the smaller instruments (Mini Clarinets, Curved Head Flutes, Cornets or Mini Saxophones).
+Year 4 pupils - Year 4 pupils can usually manage standard Clarinets, Flutes and Trumpets.
+Smaller Year 4's might need the smaller instruments (Mini Clarinets, Curved Head Flutes, Cornets or Mini Saxophones).

-Year 5 pupils - All should be able to manage standard Clarinets, Flutes, Cornets and Trumpets, and should not need the smaller instruments unless they are particularly little.
+Year 5 pupils - All Year 5's should be able to manage standard Clarinets, Flutes, Cornets and Trumpets, and should not need the smaller instruments unless they are particularly little.
 Some Year 5 pupils can manage the Alto Saxophone, or they can start on the Mini Saxophone if necessary.

 Year 6 pupils - All pupils in Year 6 should be able to manage any of the standard instruments we offer, and a smaller instrument should not be needed.

-There's no need to worry though, if the instrument chosen in the first instance doesn't work out, there is always the option to swap to a different instrument at no extra cost if you need to.
+There's no need to worry though, if the instrument chosen in the first instance doesn't work out, there is always the option to swap to a different instrument, often at no extra cost, if you need to.